pktrigg/ggoutlier/README.md

 ***Command Line Parameters***
 *	-epsg	Specify an output EPSG code for transforming from WGS84 to East,North,e.g. -epsg 4326'[Default: 0 == automatic UTM zone calculation]
 *	-i		Input filename/folder to process.
-*	If nothing is specificed the current folder is used.
+*	If -i is not specificed the current folder is used.
 *	If a file is specified it will be processed.
 *	If a folder is specified all files in the folder will br processed.
 *	Wildcards are not supported.